cauIfield/cauIfield/README.md

 YOU THINK IF I HIT THE NOTE I'LL BE IN ANY UPCOMING ST SEQUELS -NID

 yeah instead of nose bleeds theres gonna be ear bleeds when you pull up with that note - ellie

+sigh... i thought you liked me.. guess you hate me instead...
+SIGHS this is tragic news. -nid